 Walking is a form of experiencing a landscape ...A series of screen-printing experiments inspired by landscapes explored during many walks in Scottish land.
 The West Highland Way initiated the series and was part of a commission from Glasgow Piano City.
 It

 Rhizomatic Growth -MRes in Creative Practice-

-This is a research project that proposes shifts in perception and interaction in an outsider art context, focusing on artists with disabilities, mental illness, or those deemed on the margins of art and society, working within art centres.
-It is based on the hypothesis that collaboration can embody a non-hierarchical connection between tutor and artist, resulting in open attitudes that potentially enhance the learning experience and facilitate the flow towards growth.
+Rhizomatic growth is the subject of a research project that proposes shifts in perception and interaction in outsider art contexts; focusing on artists with disabilities, mental illness, or those deemed on the margins of art and society.
+It is based on the hypothesis that collaboration can create a non-hierarchical connection between tutor and artist, resulting in open attitudes that potentially enhance the learning experience and facilitate the flow towards growth.

-Two methods of collecting data were used; a hybrid between workshop and collaboration, and interviews.
-The non-hierarchical way to relate is linked by the researcher with Deleuze & Guattari’s theory of rhizomatic systems which in turn inspires a series of large scale screen-printings on fabric, several installations and one performance.
+The non-hierarchical way to relate is linked to Deleuze & Guattari’s theory of rhizomatic systems, which in turn inspires a series of large scale screen-printings on fabric, several installations and one performance.

 How to eat a cactus fruit

-Prickly pear cactus is easily propagated by rooting its leaves.
+Prickly pear is a resilient cactus that easily propagates by rooting its leaves.
 This makes it grow fast, almost everywhere.
 Plus, its sharp spines make it a very well defended plant.
 Very often, it grows as a kind of impenetrable wall, but there is no doubt it is an edible plant, commonly used in Mexican food, with very good health properties making it well worth the effort of braving its ´pinchos ´.

 The project `How to eat a cactus fruit´ plays around the image of this cactus, using as inspiration its capricious shapes, intense colours, its ability to adapt and its patterns of growth.